Using Teams to Design and Document your ISO 50001 EnMS

 - We use one Team to lead the project, and call this the ISO Steering Team.
 The name is not important, name yours to suit your company.
 The function of the team is very important.
 This team will meet on a regular basis during the project to monitor progress, resolve questions, allocate resources and coordinate the design of the new EnMS

 - The ISO Steering Team should be made up of Management representing the areas of your company.
-For example, a manufacturing manager, a energy manager, an administrative manager, an engineering manager and an executive manager.
+For example, a manufacturing manager, an energy manager, an administrative manager, an engineering manager, and an executive manager.
 This will give the team the knowledge and authority it needs to make decisions and devote resources to the project.

 - The management representative and/or project manager for the implementation project should be the team leader.
 The team leader will schedule meetings, prepare agendas, and collect information to bring to the meetings.